-

 June’s Abundance and the Solstice Pause

 A Weekly Update from Wayward Haven Farm Notes from the Haven is a journal of what’s been happening around the farm and the work we’re doing to practice living well.
-As always, we welcome your comments, questions, or suggestions.
-You can find previous updates here, and you can follow the weekly reflections on living well […]
+As always, we welcome your… Read the Essay

 -